OpenHD/Documentation/general/OpenHD-vs-competition.md

 ## Main Disadvantages

 **OpenHD**: Because of its high complexity and intelligent FEC, it needs more processing power than lower complexity systems -> no support for hardware that is more than 10 years old.
-And there is no easy Goggle-navigation (yet).
+Also the goggle-navigation is not finished, yet.

 **OpenIPC**: Because of its nature to hack IP cameras, high knowledge and good soldering and programming equipment are needed.
 No Groundstation with OSD yet (uses QOPENHD).It's also very limited in performance and space, which means that only the bare minimum functions are included and there isn't much space to add new ones, which means no dual Video no dynamic Settings, no high fec-percentages, no hotspots,no 40mhz mode, ...

 **WFB-NG**: Because of its complex and undynamic setup, and very outdated/slim wiki, configuration is a pain, the user needs to connect and change the system manually for most things.

 **Ruby FPV**: Because of its neglect of modern systems and inability to change to newer kernels or devices, there is no upgrade path for new hardware.
 Since the license is quite non-standard and parts are not documented and not open source and only one developer working on the project, features are slowly integrated and a lot is not possible to be changed without a complete redesign (render method, camera-implementation, etc.).
+Also installing RubyFPV requires soldering buttons or buying a diy control board to use it at all.

 **EZ-Wifibroadcast**: Because of its discontinuation 4 years ago, there is no real chance to get updates here.